-President Trump Cancels Jacksonville Portion Of Republican National Convention
+President Trump Cancels Jacksonville Component Of Republican National Convention

 The Jacksonville, Fla., component of the Republican National Convention has been canceled, President Trump announced on Thursday, as cases of the coronavirus continue to spike across that state.